The fund aims to provide income and capital growth.

 Investment policy and strategy

-Use of derivatives: Derivatives may be used to gain exposure to the fund’s core and other investments, to reduce risks and costs and to manage the impact of changes in currency exchange rates on the fund’s investments.
-Derivatives may also be used to generate market leverage (in other words, gain exposure to investment exceeding the value of the fund).
+Use of derivatives: Derivatives may be used to invest indirectly in bonds, to reduce risks and costs and to manage the impact of changes in currency exchange rates on the fund’s investments.

 Bonds: Loans to governments and companies that pay interest.